linode/docs/docs/guides/databases/mongodb/indexing-mongodb/index.md

 ### Compound Indices

 However, if you query regularly on more than one field, you should use a compound index.
-Compound indices keep their efficiency whether one of the indexed fields or multiple indexed fields are used in a query.
+Compound indices keep their efficiency irrespective of whether one of the indexed fields or multiple indexed fields is used in a query.

 The following example indexes the collection on the `startDate` and `latestDate` fields: